Dried fava bean and spinach dhal

 Instructions dried fava bean and spinach dhal

 Rinse fava beans under cold running water.
-Place them in a pot with 3 cups of water and 1/4 teaspoon of salt and cook, stirring often, until the beans are completely cooked and begin to dissolve (me 40 minutes).
+Place them in a pot with 3 cups of water and 1/4 teaspoon of salt.
+Cook, stirring often, until the beans are completely cooked and begin to dissolve (me 40 minutes).
 Turn off the heat and let them cool down.

 Heat butter (don’t use for vegan version) and oil.
 Add finely chopped ginger and garlic and cook for about 2 minutes (do not let them burn).

 lot of love.
 B.